-Very few sectors advance at the pace of the tech and entertainment industry.
+Very few sectors advance at the pace of the tech and entertainment industries.
 Therefore, it’s unsurprising that the intersection of both fields has led to the rise of one of the most rapidly growing business models ever seen: over-the-top media services (or online streaming platforms, as most people call them).
-One of the industry leaders in this field is Netflix, a multi-billion dollar streaming service which has seen explosive growth in recent years.
-Let’s explore the Netflix SWOT analysis, breaking down its advantages, shortcomings, potential threats, and opportunities for further growth.

 A Brief Look at the History of Netflix

 Netflix, Inc. is an over-the-top (OTT) media service that gives users access to a wide range of video content through a subscription-based model.
-An OTT streaming service is simply a platform that provides users with various forms of digital entertainment directly via the Internet instead of cable, satellite TV, or broadcasting services.
-Even though online streaming technology has been available since the 1990s, the technology required for widespread adoption was not available to the public until the mid-2000s.
+An OTT streaming service is a platform that provides users with various forms of digital entertainment directly via the Internet instead of cable, satellite TV, or broadcasting services.
+Even though online streaming technology has been available since the 1990s, the technology required for widespread adoption was available to the public in the mid-2000s.

 This explains why Netflix started in 1997 as a DVD home-video and rental company, not a streaming service.
 According to Randolph, the idea for the company stemmed from his admiration for the Amazon business model, and they sought to replicate this system.
-After considering several options, they settled on a home-video rental service, but rejected VHS tapes due to their difficulty in stocking and delicate nature.
+After considering several options, they settled on a home video rental service, but rejected VHS tapes due to their difficulty in stocking and delicate nature.
 They eventually chose DVDs (which had just been introduced into the U.S. earlier that year).

 The company soon started recording steady growth and even received a buyout offer from Jeff Bezos himself, the founder of Amazon.
 After turning down the multimillion-dollar offer, they focused on expanding their services.
-In 1999, they shifted from a per-rental business model to a subscription model, allowing members access to a wide range of rental DVDs in exchange for a monthly subscription fee.
+In 1999, they shifted from a per-rental business model to a membership/subscription model, allowing members access to a wide range of rental DVDs in exchange for a monthly subscription fee.

-Despite some difficulties in the late 1990s and early 2000s following the dot-com bubble, Netflix eventually went public in May 2002.
+Despite difficulties in the late 1990s and early 2000s following the dot-com bubble, Netflix eventually went public in May 2002.
 The company posted its first profit the next year and encountered rapid growth, which saw its profits increase by more than seven-fold in 2004.

 Though the available online movie titles were limited, Netflix initially continued offering both its DVD rental and online streaming services.
-Significant growth in online streaming began in 2010 when the company assigned several landmark deals with streaming companies such as Paramount Pictures, Lionsgate, Metro-Goldwyn-Mayer, and Dreamworld Animation the next year.
+Significant growth in online streaming began in 2010 when the company assigned several landmark deals with streaming companies such as Paramount Pictures, Lionsgate, Metro-Goldwyn-Mayer, and Dreamworld Animation the following year.
 It also expanded its streaming services to Canada that same year.

 Netflix Strengths